RefresherTowel/docs/statement/index.md

   * `Draw` for visuals (optional)

 * **Simple timing**
-  The machine tracks how long the current state has been active (frames):
+  The machine tracks how long the current state has been active (scaled time units):

   * `GetStateTime()` / `SetStateTime()`